sunhuaikuan/DNA-LLM-Review/README.md

 ## Getting started in this repository

+### Prerequisite

+Download the entire human genome fasta file [hg38.fa.gz](https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz).

 ### Reproducing Experiments

 Below, we describe the steps required for reproducing the experiments in the paper.

-Download fasta (.fa format) file (of the entire human genome).

 The repository  structure should look like

 ```bash
 datasets